ramoshe/proj5-FSJS-publicAPIRequests/README.md

-# Project 5 - Public API Requests
+# FSJS Project 5: Public API Requests
  The fifth project for the Full Stack Javascript Techdegree program at Treehouse

 ## How To Use